-- 1. Undergraduate students at Bennington are expected to satisfactorily complete four courses each term (or a number of courses totaling 16 credit hours) and generally no more than five courses (or 20 credit hours), for a total of 32 courses in eight terms.
+- Undergraduate students at Bennington are expected to satisfactorily complete four courses each term (or a number of courses totaling 16 credit hours) and generally no more than five courses (or 20 credit hours), for a total of 32 courses in eight terms.
 With approval, students may graduate with a minimum of 31 successfully completed courses (124 credit hours) in eight terms.
 Some students may elect to take more than the expected course load.
 Additional classes/credits do not guarantee advanced standing or early graduation.
-Students may not exceed five courses or 20 credit hours per term without special permission from their Faculty Advisors and the Dean of Studies. - Students must demonstrate advanced work in a particular discipline. - 3.
+Students may not exceed five courses or 20 credit hours per term without special permission from their faculty advisors and the Dean of Studies. - 2.
+Students must demonstrate advanced work in a particular discipline. - 3.
 Students must complete one Field Work Term (FWT) for each full year in attendance at the College.
 Students who transfer to the College will need to meet with the Director of Field Work Term to determine their requirements.
 If a FWT has been waived due to an approved study abroad leave of absence, students will be allowed to graduate with a minimum of three FWTs. - 4.
-Students must formulate programs that reflect both breadth and depth in the liberal arts. - 5.
-Students must complete the Plan process in a timely and successful way. - Students in the Postbaccalaureate program and the Master of Arts in Teaching program must maintain a B average or they will be dismissed.
+Students must formulate programs that reflect both breadth and depth in the liberal arts. - Students must complete the Plan process in a timely and successful way. - 6.
+Students in the Postbaccalaureate program, BA/MAT, and the Master of Arts in Teaching program must meet the requirements outlined by those programs or they will be dismissed from the program.